Kaylaesmith1/ia-state-fair-history/README.md

 That said, there is definitely room for improvement.
 Firstly, and perhaps most noticeably, with regard to the photos on the third page.

-Using Safari on a laptop distorts the spacing.
-I chose to leave this as is because the images themselves aren't distorted.
+Using Safari on a laptop distorts the spacing but I chose to leave this as-is because the images themselves aren't distorted.
 The spacing issue could be due to inadequate media queries, which would be a question of my coding ability more than a break in the web browser or technologies themselves.

 Given that Chrome is usually the browser of choice, especially in the tech industry, I concentrated on ensuring the website was fully functional and aesthetically pleasing there before I focused on other browswers.
 As such, I've left the images as the appear with no annexed documentation for Safari.

 Secondly, the photo in the landing section of the homepage might look a little blurry or pixilated.
-I deliberately chose and image that was slightly unclear and with more muted colors since I wasn't planning on overlaying an opacity as I do in other sections where text is over a photo.
+I deliberately chose an image that was slightly unclear and with more muted colors since I wasn't planning on overlaying an opacity as I do in other sections where text is over a photo.

-This way, I would argue that the first glance is still bright and enticing but doesn't distract from the "Come to Des Moines, IA & Join the Fun!" bubble.
-At first glance, I wanted to engage the reader and urge them to investigate further.
+This way, I would argue that the first glance is still bright and alluring but doesn't distract from the "Come to Des Moines, IA & Join the Fun!" bubble.
+From the start, I wanted to engage the reader and urge them to investigate further.

 Thirdly, I am sure my CSS could be more concise.
 There are many aspects (margins, padding, etc.) that are the same in a few classes or ids with only one or two differences.
 If I can consolidate the similarities in the future, the code might be more readable and "cleaner".